jubrito/planner-with-calendar/README.md

 ### Key principles

-- **Accessibility by design** – Created to be accessible by anyone, focusing on improving users experience through mouse, screen readers and keyboard navigation.
+- **Accessibility by design** – Built to be accessible to everyone, with support for mouse, screen readers, and keyboard navigation.

-- **Test-Driven Quality** – Rigorously tested with Jest and React Testing Library to ensure reliability and maintainability.
+- **Test-Driven Quality** – Rigorously tested (Jest, React Testing Library) to ensure reliability and maintainability.

-- **Optimized Performance** – Focused on providing a lightweight and fast app to improve the user experience.
+- **Optimized Performance** – Lightweight and fast for an improved user experience.

+– **Customizable & Scalable** – Modular architecture (Redux, React) to enable extending new features and improve scalability.

 ### Included features:

 - **Event Creation** – Add, edit, and delete events.

-- **Day and Month Views** – Interact with events through the calendar month view or through the day view lplanner
+- **Day and Month Views** – Interact with events in either a calendar month view or a daily planner view.

-- **Responsive Design** – Work on different devices and screen sizes.
+- **Responsive Design** – Works on different devices and screen sizes.

-- **Current hour** – See what is the current hour on the day view mode
+- **Current hour** – Highlights the current hour in day-view mode.

 ### Features in progress: